Unforgettable stories and memories, through audio, video, documents and much more.

-"The success of Genesis has never been so immense, but I have never felt so small. (...)
-Looking back on the We Can't Dance Tour, I realize that the weight of leadership had worn me out.
-Sin from the beginning of the most grandiose tour in the history of Genesis there had been a sense of nostalgia, "look how far we've come" style. "
+"The success of Genesis has never been so immense, but I've never felt so small. (...)
+Thinking back to the We Can't Dance Tour, I realize that the weight of leadership had worn me out.
+Sin from the beginning of the greatest tour in the history of Genesis he had breathed a sense of nostalgia, style "look how far we have come". "

 Listen to the BBC interview, in the Rockline program on May 6, 1992, on the start of the tour in Dallas:

 As it often happens in Phil's life, sentimental situations complicate things, even in the professional sphere.
 A tangle of emotions, the basis of the solo album Both Sides, which will be released in October 1993.

 "As I fly left and right to promote" Both Sides "at the end of 1993, my life is chaos.
 I released what I consider my best album, but at what price?
 These songs are born from the attempt to clarify within me: they speak of separation, of a lost love.
 Furthermore, the freedom that I experienced realizing them made me want to record other records as "Both Sides", personal and self-sufficient.
 Who forces me to have a group? "

 Just in a moment of great afterthoughts and sentimental "woes", this concert arrives in Cowdray, which brings Phil back to the band's companions after almost a very troubled year.
 But something snaps that day Collins definitely feels that the adventure with Genesis is over.

 "Well, for positive and negative reasons, after dedicating half of my life to the Genesis, it's time to say goodbye to them."